-For colorectal cancer, we included a quantitative metaanalysis of five studies [91].
-For all non-skeletal endpoints of public health significance illustrated in Fig. 2, there was a dose-response of better health status with higher median 25(OH)D levels.
+For colorectal cancer, we included a quantitative meta-analysis of 5 studies [91].
+For all non-skeletal endpoints of public health significance illustrated in Figure 2, there was a dose-response of better health status with higher median 25(OH)D levels.
 By visual inspection, the desirable median serum 25(OH)D level to be achieved for all non-skeletal endpoints included in this report was approximately 100 nmol/l.

-The solid gray diamonds in Fig. 2 relate to 24 case reports of hypercalcemia allegedly from vitamin D intoxication with corresponding 25(OH)D levels [93-115].
-Only two out of 24 cases with hypercalcemia were reported at 25 (OH)D levels below 240 nmol/l 25(OH)D [93, 110], one of which involved an 85-year-old woman who reported consuming 400 IU/d vitamin D and had a 25(OH)D of 62 nmol/l [93], the other in a newly arrived international 10-month-old adoptee [110].
+The solid grey diamonds in Figure 2 relate to 24 case-reports of hypercalcemia allegedly from vitamin D intoxication with corresponding 25(OH)D levels (Appendix; Table 3[93-115]).
+Only 2 out of 24 cases with hypercalcemia were reported at 25(OH)D levels below

+240 nmol/l 25(OH)D[93,110], one of which involved a 85 year old woman who reported consuming 400 IU/d vitamin D and had a 25(OH)D of 62 nmol/l[93], the other in a newly arrived international 10 months-old adoptee[110].
 These appear to be aberrant cases which have not been replicated in the literature.
-Extending to a cutoff of 400 nmol/l 25(OH)D, a third case with hypercalcemia occurred with 25(OH)D levels of 250 nmol/l.
-The third case occurred in a 77-year-old woman with primary hyperparathyroidism who received 50,000 IU D2 daily instead of weekly for 2 years with a 25(OH)D level of 250 nmol/l [96].
-All other cases of hypercalcemia (n=21) were reported at 25(OH)D levels of 525 to 2070 nmol/l, clearly outside a target range of 75 to 110 nmol/l for optimal health illustrated in Figs. 1b and 2.
-There are also case reports in the published literature describing individual circumstances where extremely high vitamin D doses have been claimed (ranging from 50,000 IU to 150,000 IU per day vitamin D2 or D3), verified by correspondingly high serum 25(OH)D values (ranging from 107 to 1126 nmol/l), but serum calcium levels were reported to not exceed the threshold for hypercalcemia (2.6 mmol/l) [116] [98, 117].
+Extending to a cut-off of 400 nmol/l 25(OH)D a third case with hypercalcemia occurred with 25(OH)D levels of 250 nmol/l.
+The third case occurred in a 77 year old woman with primary hyperparathyroidism who received 50,000 IU D2 daily instead of weekly for 2 years with a 25(OH)D level of 250 nmol/l[96].
+All other cases of hypercalcemia (n = 21) were reported at 25(OH)D levels of 525 to 2070 nmol/l, clearly outside a target range of 75 to 110 nmol/l for optimal health illustrated in Figures 1 B and 2.
+There are also case reports in the published literature describing individual circumstances where extremely high vitamin D doses have been claimed (ranging from 50,000 IU to 150,000 IU/day vitamin D2 or D3), verified by correspondingly high serum 25(OH)D values (ranging from 107 to 1126 nmol/l), but serum calcium levels were reported to not exceed the threshold for hypercalcemia (2.6 mmol/l)[116] [98,117].